-Being able to find specialists who offer quality virtual assistant services may sound like one of the biggest myths.
+Being able to find specialists who offer quality VA services may sound like one of the biggest myths about virtual assistants.
 Among millions of virtual assistants applying for work every day, it can be tiring and difficult to carefully pick out the professional that matches what you’re looking for.
 But what if we told you there was another way?
 And a more efficient one at that.

-Instead of going through multiple profiles and vetting candidates on your own, you can enlist the help of someone else, someone more accustomed to the screening process.
-Someone who can take the burden of talent scouting and interviewing off your hands so that all you get are candidates you can be certain have high regard for the work they do.
-This is what outsourcing does for you.
+Instead of going through multiple profiles and vetting candidates on your own, you can enlist the help of someone else, someone more accustomed to the screening process, and someone who can take the burden of talent scouting and interviewing off your hands so that all you get are candidates you can be certain have high regard for the work they do.
+This is what outsourcing can do for you.

-Outsourcing virtual assistants, especially to a company with an excellent track record, reduces the time it takes for you to pair with a VA of your dreams.
+Outsourcing virtual assistants, especially to a company with an excellent track record, reduces the time it takes for you to connect with the ideal VA for your business.
 You get quality talent in half the time — and potentially at half the price.
-So if someone comes up to you and claims this virtual assistant myth is true, tell them about this article.
+So, if someone comes up to you and claims this virtual assistant myth is true, tell them about this article.
 Or better yet, tell them about NarraSoft so we can show them how it’s done.

 We’re Ready to Debunk these Virtual Assistant Myths with Our Talent

-If you’re still on the fence about having virtual assistants on your team, why not send us a message so we can talk it out?
+If you’re still on the fence about having virtual assistants on your team because of these myths and misconceptions, why not send us a message so we can talk it out?
 NarraSoft offers a free consultation to those who might require our services.
 We can help you identify what VA services your company needs and, more importantly, connect you with highly qualified talent ASAP.
 Send an email to email@example.com or message us using our contact form or chat box.
-We can get you what you need in no time.
+We’ll help you get what you need in no time.